mrafieee/notes/LPIC-2.md

 Session 4 - Securing DNS Server
 ---------------
-* dig -t axfr domain.com  -- fully query on a zone
+* dig -t axfr domain.com  -- fully query on a zone, zone transfer!
 * rndc status
 * when configuring slave servers we shoulp pay attention that the named service should have writ permissions to write to the /var/lib/named directory as well as root user